-We think that listing alternatives without describing the circumstances for 'sometimes' is neither conceptual nor helpful for a Framework that has the objective to assist the IASB in developing or revising IFRSs.
-The IASB should explain or characterise the scenarios when those 'sometimes' cases would apply.
+We think this kind of listing alternatives without describing the circumstances for 'sometimes' is neither conceptual nor helpful for a Framework that has the objective to assist the IASB in developing or revising IFRSs.
+The IASB should explain or characterise the scenarios when those 'sometimes' should apply.

 Whilst we believe that the description is faithful, it is not clear to us how the IASB would use the description of what information is provided by each measurement basis and the related explanation of advantages and disadvantages.
-As said before, we think the Conceptual Framework should provide more rigorous guidance on how this information is to be applied.
-Furthermore, instead of listing the information provided by each measurement basis, we think it is more important to describe more clearly the objective of the statement of financial position and the statement(s) of performance, to discuss the information that is required to fulfil those objectives and to explain how the information can be conveyed by choosing a certain measurement basis.
+As said before, we think the Conceptual Framework should provide more rigorous guidance on how to apply this information.
+Furthermore, instead of listing the information provided by each measurement basis, we think it is more important to describe more clearly the objective of the statement of financial position and the statement(s) of performance, to discuss the information that is required to fulfil those objectives and to explain how the information can be conveyed by chosing a certain measurement basis.
 Absent this, we see little benefit of the table in paragraph 6.47 of the ED.